Roksana-Hub-CS50/LUSA-Language-Club/Club Activity.md

 5. Ethics
 6. Responsibilities to your family, friend, Institution & Society.
 7. Subject Related Expertise (Job Oriented Training)
-8. Sympathy n Empathy to all creathers of this Universe
+8. Sympathy n Empathy to all creatures of this Universe
 9. Stay away from Narcotics.
 10.Enhance your connectivity.